'Beast From The East' Brings Beauty, Cold And Chaos To Europe

 "We are calling on the public to help us protect people who could be in danger — that could be an elderly neighbour, a young family, someone you know who's ill," said Simon Missiri, the International Federation of Red Cross and Red Crescent Societies regional director for Europe.

 In Spain, Italy, Germany and Hungary, the Red Cross says volunteers are on street patrols to provide hot drinks and food to the homeless.
 In Croatia, volunteers are digging out homes buried under snow.
-And in France the organization is asking the public to donate thousands of blankets.
+And in France, the organization is asking the public to donate thousands of blankets.

 In Belgium, some officials weren't leaving people the option to stay outside: In Etterbeek, outside Brussels, Mayor Vincent De Wolf said anybody without overnight shelter would be taken, regardless of consent, to a warming shelter.